Klickrent/zlab-style-guide/README.md

 npm install github:Klickrent/zlab-style-guide
 ```

-Some of the included icons are made by [Gregor Cresnar](https://www.flaticon.com/authors/gregor-cresnar) (distributed via [www.flaticon.com](https://www.flaticon.com)) and some are made by [Freepik](https://www.freepik.com).
+Some of the included icons are made by [Gregor Cresnar](https://www.flaticon.com/authors/gregor-cresnar) and [Freepik](https://www.freepik.com) - distributed via [www.flaticon.com](https://www.flaticon.com)).
 All are available under the [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) license.